anish-lakkapragada/SeaLion/README.md

     - plot confusion matrix function (confusion_matrix())
     - revert one hot encoding to 1D Array (revert_one_hot())
     - revert softmax predictions to 1D Array (revert_softmax())

+## Algorithms in progress
+Some of the algorithms we are working on right now.

+1. **Batch Normalization**
+2. **Binomial Naive Bayes**
+3. **Gaussian Mixture Models**

+## Feedback, comments, or questions
+If you have any feedback or something you would like to tell me, please do not hesitate to share!
+Feel free to comment here on github or reach out to me through anish.lakkapragada@gmail.com